 Dead cat bounce: a business supplement to our cat idioms!

 The term dead cat bounce in business English means a temporary, but short-lived recovery after the stock price has plummeted.
 It doesn’t really mean that things have recovered.
 It just means things have stopped falling and climbed slightly.
-Most likely things will continue the decline.
+Most likely things will continue to decline.

 Example: The stock price of the company encountered a dead cat bounce on Monday morning.